Florence Emery Jones: Personal life and death

 Florence's husband, Palmer Jones, is said to have died of “chronic alcoholism” in Paris in 1928, potentially a reason for her to have left Paris and return to the United States.
 Another reason for Florence to move back was that her daughter, Dorothy, had remained in New York City.

-At the age of 39, on January 3, 1932, Florence passed away due to heart failure in her apartment in New York "in relative poverty and anonymity".
+At the age of 39, on January 3, 1932, Florence died due to heart failure in her apartment in New York "in relative poverty and anonymity".